Cowboys vs. Vikings props, 'Sunday Night Football' SGP picks, best bets

 NFL prop picks and SGP bets for Minnesota vs. Dallas on 'Sunday Night Football' from the SportsLine Machine Learning Model AI

 The Dallas Cowboys look to keep their NFC playoff hopes alive when they battle the Minnesota Vikings in Week 15 'Sunday Night Football' at 8:20 p.m.
 ET from AT&T Stadium in Arlington, Texas.
 The Cowboys, who are second in the NFC East, trail the first-place Philadelphia Eagles by just 1.5 games with four remaining.
-They are 2.5 games out of the final Wild Card spot, held by the Chicago Bears, who are the seventh seed.
+They are 2.5 games out of the final Wild Card spot, held by the Chicago Bears.
 The game will feature quarterback J.J.
 McCarthy and the Vikings against quarterback Dak Prescott and the Cowboys.
-Both players figure into several NFL player props or a Sunday Night Football SGP.
+Both players figure into several NFL player props or a Sunday Night Football SGP, in a contest in which Dallas is favored by 5.5 points.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your bet wins to bet on props like Justin Jefferson anytime TD scorer: